zsiki/ls/doc/source/usersguide.rst

    *(22.)
 Coordinate transformation - Affine transformation*

+At the beginning of the result list you can find the used common points with th coordinates in both systems and the discrepancies between the target and transformed coordinates.
+If you find big discrepancies in the list then there are mistakes in the coordinates.
+At the end of the list you can find transformed points where the discrepancies are empty.
+These points are added to the target coordinate list.

+The coordinates of those common points which were not selected for the transformation won't be changed in the target coordinate list.

 Polygon division
 ::::::::::::::::

-In Area Division dialog window you can divide parcel (area, polygon etc.).
-The Division is possible *Paralel to the given line*, or
+With the *Polygon Division* tool you can divide parcel into two at a given area.There are two possible division types

+    :Paralel to a given line: the line will be shifted until the right side polygon of the division line will have the given area.
-*Through the first given point* with size of the area.
+    :Through the first given point: the line will be rotated around the firt point until the right side polygon of the division line will have the given area.

 #.
-Turn on *Toggle Editing Mode*.
+Select the polygon layer in the layer list on which you would like divide a polygon
 #.
-Select a parcel, which you want to divide.
+Select the parcel with the *Select Single Feaure* tool, which you want to divide.
 #.
-Click on the *Polygon Division* icon in the *SurveyingCalculation* toolbar.
+Click on the *Polygon Division* tool in the *SurveyingCalculation* toolbar.
 #.
-Holding down the right mouse button, draw a line where would you like to divide the area.
+Click at the start point of the division line and drag the rubberband line and release mouse button at the end point.
 #.
-After drawing the dialog window appear automatically.
+The *Area Division* dialog appears automatically.
 #.
+Set the *Area* field and select method.
+The full area is not editable, it shows the total area of selected polygon.
-Set the type of Division and click the *Divide* button.
+#.
+Set the type of division and click on the *Divide* button.

 .. figure:: images/u23.png
    :scale: 80 %